dazeb/dazeb/README.md

 ### Hi there 👋

 My name is Darren Bennett and i live in the UK.
-I work on writing and Full Stack Dev.
+I work on writing and learning Full Stack Development.

 ✍️ I’m currently writing tutorials and guides for my blog. [link](https://dazeb.uk)